Ned's Declassified School Survival Guide: Home media

 The first season of Ned's Declassified School Survival Guide was released on DVD in the Netherlands, Australia, and Belgium on April 9, 2009.
 The Netherlands also released the second season, although both seasons were only released with Dutch dubbing.
-It's unknown if there will follow more places in Europe, or someplace else.
+It's unknown if it will follow in more places in Europe, or someplace else.

-Alliance Home Entertainment has released the first two seasons on DVD in Canada only.
-The third and final season was supposed to be released on February 7, 2012 in Canada only, but again the production was delayed.
+Alliance Home Entertainment has only released the first two seasons on DVD in Canada.
+The third and final season was supposed to be released on February 7, 2012, in Canada only, but production was delayed.

 Reception

 Ratings

 The debut of Ned's Declassified School Survival Guide on September 12, 2004, received a 4.5 rating, with 914,000 tween viewers, which was described as "healthy, but not as stellar" ratings by Varietys Denise Martin.

 Critical

 Robert Lloyd of Los Angeles Times upon reviewing the series finale of Ned's Declassified School Survival Guide remarked that it was "one of the best series on television — a show that took genre conventions and ran them through unpredictable changes".